This post is also available in: Français

 The initiative backed by other Latin American countries to launch a U.N.
-Decade on Landscape Connectivity and Ecosystem Restoration, would put landscape restoration at the forefront of national agendas by shoring up country level efforts to meet U.N.
+Decade on Ecosystem Restoration 2020-2030, would put landscape restoration at the forefront of national agendas by shoring up country level efforts to meet U.N.
 Sustainable Development Goal (SDG) 15, Life on Land.

 The U.N. decade would stretch over the period from 2020 to 2030, potentially leading to an increase in much needed funds to implement projects that could restore ecosystems, reverse land degradation and biodiversity loss.

 At a major International Bonn Challenge event in Foz do Iguacu, Brazil, El Salvador’s Ministry of Environment and Natural Resources also urged the international community to support a decade of landscape restoration.

 Central America’s smallest country already plays a leading role in Initiative 20×20, a framework supporting the Bonn Challenge through efforts to restore 20 million hectares of land in Latin America and the Caribbean by 2020.

 “We believe that all countries, in some way, both in the 20×20 Initiative and in the Bonn Challenge and in other areas are prepared to make a giant leap in restoration,” said Lina Pohl, El Salvador’s minister of the environment and natural resources.